+For unsupervised learning problems, one just removes the variables $y^{(i)}$ above.
 The optimization problem~\ref{eq:adversarial opt prob} depends on two variables: the adversarial perturbation $\mathbf{\Delta}$ and the model parameter $\mathbf{w}$.
 We solve for one variable assuming the other is given iteratively as illustrated in Algorithm \ref{alg:main}.
 Specifically, we estimate $\mathbf{\Delta}^{\star}$ for robust learning by defining the worst case adversarial attack for a given parameter vector $\mathbf{w}^{(j-1)}$ ($j$ denotes the iteration number in gradient descent) and sample $\left\{ \mathbf{x}^{(i)}, y^{(i)}\right\}$ as follows:

 For brevity, we drop the subscript $j-1$ from the parameter $\mathbf{w}$ when it is clear from the context that the optimization problem is being solved for a particular iteration.

 Naturally, computing $\mathbf{\Delta}^{\star}$ by solving another maximization problem every time might not be necessarily efficient.
 To tackle this issue, we provide plug-and-play solutions of $\mathbf{\Delta}^{\star}$ for a given $(\mathbf{x}^{(i)}, y^{(i)}, \mathbf{w}^{(j)})$ where $i \in [n]$ and $j \in [T]$ for various widely-used ML problems.